microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationstrengthpolicy-post-combinationconfigurations.md

 ---
 title: "Create authenticationCombinationConfiguration"
 description: "Create a new authenticationCombinationConfiguration object.
-In use, only fido2combinationConfigurations may be created, and these may only be created for custom authentication strength policies."
+In use, only fido2combinationConfigurations objects might be created, and only for custom authentication strength policies."
 author: "InbarckMS"
 ms.reviewer: conditionalaccesspm
 ms.localizationpriority: medium